- Dementia is a syndrome; Alzheimer’s is a disease.

 Lewy Body Dementia (LBD) is much more relentless than other dementias, with a lifespan after onset of only 5 to 7 years.

-In the case of vascular dementia, although treatment with medications can prolong life, the average survival period from the time of diagnosis is around four years, the worst lifespan among all the dementias.
+In the case of vascular dementia, although treatment with medications can prolong life, the average survival period from the time of diagnosis is around 4 years, the shortest lifespan among all the dementias.

-By contrast, although the life expectancy of a person with Alzheimer’s disease depends on several factors such as their age and genetic composition, it is generally thought that the average Alzheimer’s patient lives for around ten years from onset before succumbing to the disease.
+By contrast, although the life expectancy of a person with Alzheimer’s disease depends on several factors such as their age and genetic composition, it is generally thought that on average, a person with Alzheimer’s lives for around ten years from the disease’s onset before succumbing to the disease.